Olga-Zyukina/cookbook-vue3-vite/README.md

 # Cookbook - Recipe website, multi-page website
 An application for accessing API recipes from around the world, created using **Vue 3 + TypeScript + Vite**.
-The application extracts current data from the Themealdb API and provides an interactive interface for viewing recipes, categories, and areas.
+The application extracts current data from the API FoodDB and provides an interactive interface for viewing recipes, categories, and areas.

 ## Features